Parenteral Manual

 Noncardiac (common):

-• flushing and dyspnea
+• Flushing and dyspnea

 Cardiovascular:

-• bradycardia, sinus arrest, atrial fibrillation, various degrees of AV block
+• Bradycardia, sinus arrest, atrial fibrillation, various degrees of AV block

-• angina-like chest pain (without ECG evidence of ischemia)
+• Angina-like chest pain (without ECG evidence of ischemia)

 Notes:

-• Defibrillator and personnel competent with procedures requiring such equipment are required at bedside for the safe administration of adenosine.
-Areas outside critical care and ED will activate the SPOT Team/PICU who will bring the Code Blue Cart.
+• Areas outside critical care and ED will activate the SPOT Team/PICU who will bring the Code Blue Cart.
 The SPOT team/PICU will remain on site until the SPOT Team and Primary Care Team determine that the defibrillator and personnel are no longer required.

 • Vials are latex-free